LAP: Fast LAtent Diffusion Planner for Autonomous Driving: CONCLUSION

 \section{CONCLUSION}

 We introduce LAP, a latent diffusion framework that improves planning performance and efficiency by operating in a disentangled semantic space learned by a Trajectory VAE.
-By incorporating a novel fine-grained feature distillation method, LAP establishes a new state-of-the-art on the nuPlan benchmark while accelerating inference by up to $10\times$.
-For limitations and future work, see Appendix \ref{app:lim}.
+By incorporating a novel fine-grained feature alignment method, LAP establishes a new state-of-the-art on the nuPlan benchmark while accelerating inference by up to $10\times$.